Lolomgrofl/fastapi-genesis/README.md

 │
 ├── Dockerfile              <- Dockerfile for building the image of the application │
+├── Makefile                <- Makefile with useful commands for development and project setup │
 ├── pyproject.toml          <- Python dependencies for Poetry (see https://python-poetry.org/)
 │
 ├── README.md               <- File with useful information about the project and how to use it